apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsImageViewer.md

     interactively by using HTTP REST API.

-2. XML creates an XML document of the fsimage and includes all of the information within the fsimage, similar to the lsr processor.
+2. XML creates an XML document of the fsimage and includes all of the information within the fsimage.
 The output of this processor is amenable to automated processing and analysis with XML tools.
 Due to the verbosity of the XML syntax, this processor will also generate the largest amount of output.